opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_listener.html.markdown

     The value can be true or false.
 The Sticky session is enabled when the value is true, and is disabled when the value is false.
 If the value of protocol is HTTP, HTTPS, or TCP, and the value of lb_algorithm is not roundrobin, the value of this parameter can only be false.
+Changing this creates a new elb listener.

 * `sticky_session_type` - (Optional) Specifies the cookie processing method.
     The value is insert. insert indicates that the cookie is inserted by the load balancer.
 This parameter is valid when protocol is set to HTTP, and session_sticky to true.
 The default value is insert.
 This parameter is invalid when protocol is set to TCP or UDP, which means the parameter is empty.
+Changing this creates a new elb listener.

 * `cookie_timeout` - (Optional) Specifies the cookie timeout period (minutes).
     This parameter is valid when protocol is set to HTTP, session_sticky to true, and sticky_session_type to insert.
 This parameter is invalid when protocol is set to TCP or UDP.
 The value ranges from 1 to 1440.
+Changing this creates a new elb listener.

 * `tcp_timeout` - (Optional) Specifies the TCP timeout period (minutes).
 This parameter is valid when protocol is set to TCP.
 The value ranges from 1 to 5.